MTY621/workshop-markdown/helloworld-print.md

 ![](helloworld.png)

 We list below Helloworld programs for different programming languages, i.e. programs that print "Hello, World!".
+The \
-Thespecified compiler or interpreter is required for each programming languages.
+specified compiler or interpreter is required for each programming languages.

 The table below summarizes the programs: